openstax/response-validator/README.md

 ## Usage

 ### Development
-Once installed, `python -m validator.app` will run the Flask dev webserver.

-Note that this will launch a server with _no_ loaded book-specific data, and will use a temporary directory, _that it will delete on exit_ to store any uploaded/imported book data.
-In order to persist the book vocabulary data between invocations, the `DATA_DIR` setting needs to be set to a path pointing to an existing directory.
+In order to persist the book vocabulary data between invocations, the Flask server needs the `DATA_DIR` setting to contain a path pointing to an existing directory.
 This can be set in several ways.

+1. Pass a key-value command line argument:

+`python -m validator.app DATA_DIR=data`

-1. set the `VALIDATOR_SETTINGS` environment variable to the path of a file that contains the `DATA_DIR` setting:
+2. set the `VALIDATOR_SETTINGS` environment variable to the path of a file that contains the `DATA_DIR` setting:

 `VALIDATOR_SETTINGS=data/dev.cfg python -m validator.app`